qihongl/learn-hippo/docs/learned_encoding/decision_log.md

 - Fixed schedules will be reevaluated over a declared retrieval-temperature grid, and dense writing will be paired with a latest-trace oracle to test whether competitive retrieval is necessary for the dense-encoding disadvantage.

+## 2026-08-30 — Secondary mechanism outcome

+- Mask-only inputs preserve the learned policy, whereas state-only and cue-only inputs do not.
+Reports must state that the policy exploits an explicit feature- completion mask rather than discovering latent boundaries.
+- A latest-trace retrieval oracle makes dense encoding optimal.
+Reports must state that selective encoding is architecture-dependent and is not necessary when the retriever can reliably ignore incomplete traces.